neoforged/Documentation/docs/items/datacomponents.md

 # Data Components

-Data components are key-value pairs within a map used to store data on an `ItemStack`.
-Each piece of data, such as firework explosions or tools, are stored as actual objects on the stack, making the values visible and operable without having to dynamically transform a general encoded instance (e.g., `CompoundTag`, `JsonElement`).
+Data components are key-value pairs within a map used to store data on the `Holder` of a registry object.
+Each piece of data, such as firework explosions or tools, are stored as actual objects on the holder, making the values visible and operable without having to dynamically transform a general encoded instance (e.g., `CompoundTag`, `JsonElement`).

 ## `DataComponentType`